-Please note: For more information on creating software packages for the gateway, please refer to the SDK document available from the NetComm Wireless website.
+Note: For more information on creating software packages for the NTC-30WV, please refer to the SDK document available from the NetComm website.

 Administration

 The Administration page is used to enable or disable the firewall, remote administration, telnet access and ping responses.